Kowalewski Hall Renovation

 Wherry Hall, an addition to the south wing of HPB, was demolished.
 To heal the scars from this demolition and provide much-needed student study and gathering spaces, a small three-story glass-enclosed addition faces a new lawn, facing south.
 The top floor of this addition provides a roof deck overlooking this lawn.
 This addition also provides a new south entrance that will facilitate connection to a new Health Sciences Building.

-The project was completed in phases to allow The College, UCIT, UC Facilities and UC Communication Services (The Print Shop) to occupy the building throughout the complex renovation.
+The project was completed in phases to allow the college, IT, facilities and communication services to occupy the building throughout the historic renovation.
 In addition, a recently completed Pharmacy Practice Lab had to remain operational during the renovation.

 The new educational spaces include: